hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 5,952 km (3214 nm)

 ##### 0300
 Woke up after heaving-to again for the night.
 The wind rose, and it was too hard to steer.
 We broke our heave-to and motored east, in calm conditions.
 Today promises favorable winds.
 Finally!
 We have finished all of our Japanese sliced bread.
 We bought many loaves before leaving, so we'd have something easy to eat in the beginning.
-Now, we eat cereal and oatmeal.
+Now, we switch to cereal and oatmeal.

 ##### 0600
 The wind turned and rose to a pleasant strength.
 Sailing is nice now, the waves coming from a new direction flatten the monster waves from the previous day, like a giant hand smoothing out wrinkles.

-##### 0800
 Had early ramen, as both of us were very, very hungry.
 This may be because we've only been eating 1-2 small meals a day.
 It was so good.
 Both of us craved this salty, spicy dish.

 ##### 1100